 Unless the foreign national is exempt from the affidavit of support requirement (see below), the U.S. citizen spouse will always be the primary sponsor and will have to complete and sign an affidavit of support regardless of his/her financial situation.

-If the U.S. citizen spouse does not meet the minimum affidavit of support requirements, then a joint sponsor, and possibly a co-sponsor, might be necessary.
+If the U.S. citizen spouse does not meet the minimum affidavit of support requirements, then a joint sponsor or co-sponsor, might be necessary.

 These individuals, who will also sign an affidavit of support, will be liable as per the affidavit of support contract with the government.